kacpi52/farmacy_api/README.md

 Deploy Folder: Handles the automated provisioning of the rest of the infrastructure via CI/CD pipelines.
 As a result, most processes—such as resource creation, configuration, and deployment—are fully automated through the CI/CD pipeline.

+> Note: My cloud infrastructure is shutted down to not generate costs.

 ### technologies and services used in this project